 A crucial tip is not to shout even if they get loud, reacting to noise with noise rarely makes anything better.
 The earlier you set a standard the less your students will question it.
 This article will give you tips on how to handle a noisy classroom and how to make even the noisiest of students listen.

-No matter their age, no matter what subject you may be teaching, there are those days when the decibels in the classroom seem to keep climbing and climbing.
+No matter their age, no matter what subject they may be teaching, there are those days when the decibels in the classroom seem to keep climbing and climbing.
 Sometimes students may just be full of energy, other times they are more intent on discussing anything but schoolwork.
 No matter the situation it can be disruptive to your lesson plans to have countless voices vying to be heard at the same time.

 Hopefully, these tips and suggestions can help you better control the volume levels of your classroom and maintain both productivity and engagement levels.
-When it comes to providing students with interactive learning material, we here at Mentimeter have a series of resources that you can access with little to no effort.
+When it comes to providing students with interactive learning material, we here at Mentimeter have a series of resources you can access with little to no effort.
 From templates to webinars for educators, we can help take your next lesson to a whole new level.

 Al enviar, aceptas nuestros términos de uso y políticas